intelops/website/content/french/contact.md

   service_list:
   - "Focus critical developer resources on your core business"
   - "Launch new products faster with less payments code"
-  - "Improve conversion from international customers"
+  - "Improve conversion from your customers"
+  - "Reduce Technical Debt"
+  - "Enjoy the new Tech with ease"

 ---